fershad/fershad.com/src/writing/2023-a-look-ahead.md

 ---
 title: "2023.
 A look ahead"
 published: 2023/01/06
+permalink:  /writing/2023-a-look-ahead/
+summary: "I’m excited for the year of 2023, both professionally & personally."
 ---

 After taking [a look back](https://fershad.com/writing/2022-in-review/) at some of the stuff I got through in 2022, I thought it would be a nice exercise to cast an eye ahead and write out some of things I’m excited about for 2023.
 There’s a mix of professional and personal listed below, in no particular order.